-Though overshadowed by the Brexit coverage over the summer, plans to push ahead with fracking in the UK have been quietly moving ahead.
+Plans to push ahead with fracking in the UK have been quietly moving ahead.
 North Yorkshire County Councillors have given a drill site in Rydale the go ahead, in the face of staunch local opposition.
 And there’s talk of sweetener payments to local residents becoming part of government policy.
 So could it really happen in Sussex?
 The map shows the areas that are already licenced in Sussex.
 You’ll see we’re only 7 miles from the nearest licenced sites in Storrington and just north of Partridge Green.
 So we’re certainly on the fracking radar.

 Good news on renewables!